ucladevx/PickMyBruin/README.md

 ### Search for mentors
   GET /mentors/?query=<SPACE_SEPERATED_QUERY_STRINGS>&random=<NUM>
 - if no query is given, it defaults to return all (all params are optional)
-    - random is only called when included
+- checks user's name, major, minor, courses, and year for matches
-      (if there is no/invalid arg given, it returns all applicable mentors in a random order)
+- random is only called when included (if there is no/invalid arg given, it returns all applicable mentors in a random order)
 - case insentitive
 - only returns active mentors
 - excludes yourself
 - no pagination for now
-    - Provides some leeway in certain keywords i.e ('first' becomes 'first' OR '1st') returns
+- Provides some leeway in certain keywords, i.e ('first' becomes 'first' OR '1st') returns
   ```
       {